Skip to main content

 Inheritance and genomic counselling

 LHON is a mitochondrial condition and maternal inheritance is most common – this is known as mitochondrial LHON (mLHON).
-Rare autosomal recessive variants have been identified in those who do not have a mitochondrial variant – this is known as autosomal recessive LHON (arLHON).
+In those who do not have a mitochondrial variant, rare autosomal recessive nuclear DNA variants have been identified – this is known as autosomal recessive LHON (arLHON).

 Management